 - Convection: Fan forced heat to maintain an even temperature.
 Some brands have twin convection

 - High Output Burners: BTU output ranges from very hot at 15,000 to an inferno-like 25,000 BTU.

 - Simmer: Low temperature output for sauces and soups.
 Thermador is the lowest, but it is intermittent.
 Wolf maintains the temperature more evenly.

 - Grill / Griddle: All except Jenn-Air have griddle and grill capability.
 Portable is good, but you will have better performance from a built in, thermostatically controlled griddle.

 Now let's look at the unique specs of each range.
 Which one is the best?
 Are the new models any good?
 Let's look.

 We will look at the 48" Dual Fuel with gas over electric convection except for BlueStar (more on that later).
 Dual fuel has the better convection system and usually more updated features like self-cleaning and higher output burners.
 30" and 36" ranges have similar features, just smaller profiles.

 The Best 48" Pro Ranges

 From a fashion stand point, the Miele clean, high-tech control has a clear TFT display.
-The display has high def quality to scroll through options.
-The knobs lights up as they turn.
-The control panel also lifts up for easier viewing.
+The display has high-def quality to scroll through cooking options.
+You can cook foods with a touch of a button.